-The Permittee shall conduct an accelerated background monitoring program by collecting at least eight samples from each monitoring location over a one-year period to determine background water quality and variability of the laboratory water quality parameters listed in Part I.F.1.d. of the permit.
+The Permittee shall conduct an accelerated background monitoring program by collecting at least eight samples from each monitoring location over period to determine background water quality and variability of the water quality parameters listed in Part I.F.1.d. of the permit.